mathspp/mathspp/pages/02.blog/n-queens-problem/item.md

   9 10 11 12 13 14 15 16 17 18
 ```

-I added “Each number is the same of its coordinates.
+I added “Each number is the sum of its coordinates.
 Notice how a number creates a diagonal going up and right.
 If you subtract them, you'll get diagonals going up and left.”